dalthviz/gitbook-showcase/content/Introduction.md

+#Introduction

-The following book has the information about de application Showcase.
-The Chapter 1 taks about the arquitecture of the application...
+The following book has the information about the  Showcase application.
+The Chapter 1 talks about the Requirements of the application, Chapter 2 about the Architecture, Chapter 3 about the Structure Data.